 Stop the genset and inspect it for leaking gaskets, loose fasteners, damaged components, or interference problems.
 Repair as required.
-Inspect the genset compartment and verify that there are no breaks or openings in the vapor-proof wall that separates the compartment from the vehicle interior.
+Inspect the genset compartment and verify that there are no breaks or openings in the vapor-proof wall that separates the compartment from the interior living space.
 Seal openings as required.
 Make sure that all soundproofing material is in place.